destroyer-art/full-stack-dev-2024/instructions.md

 ### Front-End Requirements

 - You are free to choose how to style the front end, but it should be functional and user-friendly.
-- Feel free to use frameworks like Bootstrap, Tailwind, or custom CSS but include any custom requirements in requirements.txt.
+- Feel free to use frameworks like Bootstrap, Tailwind, or custom CSS but include any custom requirements in `requirements.txt`.

 ### Bonus Task (Optional)